PierreSenellart/provsql/doc/source/user/casestudy8.rst

 This case study uses ProvSQL as an **exact, correlation-aware probability calculator that you drive in SQL**.
-Classic probability problems -- base rates, correlated events, conditional expectation, truncated distributions -- become ordinary queries, and the answers are computed *exactly* (not by sampling, unless you ask) and *correlation-aware* (the provenance circuit tracks shared events, so joint and conditional probabilities come out right without independence assumptions or hand-rolled `inclusion--exclusion <https://en.wikipedia.org/wiki/Inclusion%E2%80%93exclusion_principle>`_).
+Classic probability problems -- base rates, correlated events, conditional expectation, truncated distributions, denial constraints -- become ordinary queries, and the answers are computed *exactly* (not by sampling, unless you ask) and *correlation-aware* (the provenance circuit tracks shared events, so joint and conditional probabilities come out right without independence assumptions or hand-rolled `inclusion--exclusion <https://en.wikipedia.org/wiki/Inclusion%E2%80%93exclusion_principle>`_).